-Crop insurance helps make America’s farmers and ranchers world leaders in agriculture, allowing producers to stay competitive and be more innovative.
+Crop insurance helps make America’s farmers and ranchers world leaders in agriculture, allowing them to stay competitive and be more innovative.
 It also helps them sleep better at night knowing that, should the unexpected happen, they will have the financial security to stay in business and go on to plant the next season.

-1. Producers Receive Individualized Risk Management Solutions
+1. Farmers Receive Individualized Risk Management Solutions

-Most farm programs are, in general, similar across all crops and producers, despite variations in an individual farmer’s operations.
+Most farm programs are, in general, similar across all crops and farmers, despite variations in an individual farmer’s operations.
 However, crop insurance allows farmers to customize their plans and coverage to accurately reflect individual losses and their unique yields or risk.

 Crop insurance provides the financial backstop needed to optimize farm marketing.
 In the case of a disaster affecting yields or prices, crop insurance provides farmers with the income needed to settle forward contracts, or futures and options positions.

-8. Producers Share in the Program Cost
+8. Farmers Share in the Program Cost

 10. Crop Insurance is Comprehensive and Program Features can be Adjusted Quickly

-Crop insurance products can be quickly adjusted to the changing needs of producers, without going through a long legislative process.
+Crop insurance products can be quickly adjusted to the changing needs of farmers, without going through a long legislative process.
 Having the flexibility to make major program adjustments also imposes financial discipline on the government because it has the authority to correct or eliminate programs and features that are not working.

 11. Crop Insurance Has Already Contributed to Deficit Reduction